Proof of Stake (POS) vs Proof of Work (POW) | Ndax Blog

 That’s where consensus mechanisms come in.
 They enable the network to agree on the validity of each transaction.

-Since agreements are reached through automated, computational processes, consensus mechanisms are referred to as ‘trustless’ systems.
+Because agreements are reached through protocol rules and verification, consensus mechanisms are often described as “trust-minimised” systems.
 They provide assurance and security without the need to trust in the integrity of third parties.

 There are two main consensus mechanisms that most cryptocurrencies use to maintain their networks: Proof of Work (PoW) and Proof of Stake (PoS).
 Below, we’ll explain how they work and what makes each one unique.